retraigo/deto_website/content/events/technical-events/event1.md

 ## Rules & Guidelines

 1. Participants must register to the event.
 2. Each team should not exceed 4 members.
 3. Abstract must be submitted 2 days before the event
 4. Shortlisted teams are contacted through mail.
 5. Free to select the topics from the field you like.
-6. Presentation should not exceed 12 slides.
+6. Presentation should not exceed 12 slide.
-7. Each team are given 10 min for your presentation.
-8. Question from the external.
-9. External decision will be final.

 ## Contact

 1. Jagan
 2. Kaviya

+paperpresentationdetono2k24@gmail.com